 When I first started making these I’d fry an egg on my griddle and then put the sandwiches together.
 This was okay but the egg white got a little chewy after being frozen.

 The next thing I tried was whisking up the eggs and, again, cooking them on my griddle.
 I used egg rings to make individual servings.
-This tasted much better but took time and effort to make.
+This tasted much better but took more time and effort to make than I wanted.

 Then it occurred to me to simply bake the eggs in a casserole dish.
 There are many moments, where I’m like ummmm I can’t believe it took me this long to think of this – this was one of those moments.